Quantum geometry and low-frequency optical conductivity of nodal planes: Discussion and Material Candidates

 In this work we introduced a generic low-energy model for a topological nodal plane, which is enforced by $\Tilde{\mathcal{C}}_2^{z}\mathcal{T}$ symmetry.
 We found three distinct cases depending on the choice of parameter $a$, which exhibit a flat topological nodal plane and, in case of $a<0$, two additional Weyl points in the band structure.
 We then studied the quantum geometry, i.e., the Berry curvature and quantum metric, of this model, which shows the connection of a topological nodal plane to a Weyl point in the case of $a=0$.
 While the optical response of Weyl semimetals is well understood, the characteristic fingerprints of nodal planes in optical responses has not been studied so far.
 Here, we tackled this question by analytically determining the interband linear optical conductivity of the low-energy model, where we find a characteristic $\omega^3$ leading-order behaviour for $a>0$.
 We expect this behaviour to show up generically in the conductivity component perpendicular to the nodal plane.
 To support this claim, we considered a two-band tight-binding model with a single dispersive topological nodal plane at the Fermi level.
 The linear optical response of this system agrees well with the predicted $\omega^3$ behaviour for low frequencies.
-This is a first step towards using optical responses to detect topological nodal planes in experiments.
-As a next step, calculating these responses for material candidates including intraband contributions is necessary to see whether the low-frequency behaviour is overlapped by the broadened Drude peak.
 Further, we found that this characteristic feature does not depend on a finite topological charge, but also shows up in a topologically trivial nodal plane low-energy model.

+In order to understand, whether this signature can be seen in experiment, intraband contributions need to be considered as well.
+Depending on the size of the phenomenological broadening, the broadened Drude peak can overlap significantly with the low-frequency spectrum, making a reliable analysis of the behaviour challenging.
+Furthermore, we consider a model with a single nodal plane, which is particularly common in hexagonal systems \cite{Hirschmann_inPrep}.
+In general, the symmetries enforcing nodal planes can lead to nodal plane duos or trios~\cite{wilde_Nature_21}.
+In these cases, in-plane contributions to the optical conductivity from the different nodal planes are expected to lead also to lower-order contributions in $\omega$.